-Since these variables hold strings, they are scalar variables; in Perl, they have names like \$1 and \$2.
+Do you remember the regular expression memories, which we used with backreferences in the previous chapter?
+Those memories are also available after the pattern match is done, after we return to Perl.
+They're strings, so they are kept in scalar variables with names like \$1 and \$2.
 There are as many of these variables as there are pairs of memory parentheses in the pattern.
-As you'd expect, \$4 means the string matched by the fourth set of parentheses.[†]
+As you'd expect, \$4 means the string matched by the fourth set of parentheses.
+This is the same string that \4 referred to inside the pattern match.